-Ocular Postoperative Inflammation and Pain: Treatment of ocular inflammation and pain following ophthalmic surgery

-Dextenza was approved for marketing through the FDA's New Drug Approval (NDA) clearance pathway.
-In November 2018, the FDA approved it to treat ocular pain after ophthalmic surgery, and in June 2019, it received approval to treat ocular inflammation after ophthalmic surgery.

-Ocular Itching associated with Allergic Conjunctivitis: Treatment of ocular itching associated with allergic conjunctivitis
+- Ocular Postoperative Inflammation and Pain: Treatment of ocular inflammation and pain following ophthalmic surgery - Dextenza received clearance for marketing (NDA 208742) via the FDA New Drug Approval (NDA) clearance pathway.
+FDA approved in November 2018 to treat ocular pain after ophthalmic surgery and received indication for treatment of ocular inflammation after ophthalmic surgery in June 2019. - Ocular Itching associated with Allergic Conjunctivitis: Treatment of ocular itching associated with allergic conjunctivitis

-FDA approval of Supplemental New Drug Application (sNDA) to expand the use of Dextenza with an additional indication for the treatment of ocular itching associated with allergic conjunctivitis on October 2021.
+FDA approval of Supplemental New Drug Application (sNDA) to expand the use of Dextenza with an additional indication for the treatment of ocular itching associated with allergic conjunctivitis on Oct 2021.